alteruski/casc-wiki/wiki/home.md

 ---
 # Welcome to the casc wiki!

-This is a wiki for all things cass.
+This is a wiki for all things casc.
 This includes people, things, and jokes conceived in casc.

 ## How to contribute.